 Harder fruits and veggies, like carrots and apples, will require to you to use a blender first to break down the fruit before adding it to the French press.
 The video below shows you how:

 Who knew that this handy kitchen tool could also make a delicious homemade juice using your favorite in-season produce?
-I know my French press will be doing double duty from now on for my morning brew and refreshingly healthy sips!
+I know my French press will be doing double duty from now on for my morning brew, refreshingly healthy sips and cocktails like these pineapple margaritas!